AH: I’m Amanda Hess and I’m a critic-at-large at the New York Times, where I write about internet and pop culture.

 AG: Okay, great thank you so much.
 So let’s get into it.
 So you’ve both been quite critical of the internet in your work, and we’ll definitely get into that.
 But I think you both also recognize the internet as a source of creativity to some degree.
 And I’d love to first talk about some of the possibilities for creativity and artistic expression that the internet does hold for us, in addition to all of the terribleness and dread that it contains.
-Amanda, as a journalist and a critic as you were just describing you’ve written about many new forms of creative expression that have cropped up because of how the internet is designed and how it works as a medium everything from memes to YouTube videos to Bitmoji and people who are writing novels out of emoji, and one example that really jumped out to me was when you wrote in 2017 about sort of a surprising trend or development in how digital videos are being made and consumed.
+Amanda, as a journalist and a critic, as you were just describing, you’ve written about many new forms of creative expression that have cropped up because of how the internet is designed and how it works as a medium—everything from memes to YouTube videos to Bitmoji and people who are writing novels out of emoji, and one example that really jumped out to me was when you wrote in 2017 about sort of a surprising trend or development in how digital videos are being made and consumed.
 And I’m quoting you here, you wrote that, “We’re living in the golden age of the silent video.
 Though we may still pop headphones in to watch a YouTube rant, social media has cultivated its own mute visual culture.”
-So I’m curious about what are some of your favorite examples of creativity on the internet that you’ve observed.
+So I’m curious about, what are some of your favorite examples of creativity on the internet that you’ve observed.

 AH: Yeah.
-I mean I guess I would just start by saying that one of the reasons that I like writing about internet culture in particular at the Times is that so much of what the New York Times covers is based on this traditional hierarchy of artistic and commercial work.
+I mean I guess I would just start by saying that one of the reasons that I like writing about internet culture in particular at the Times is that so much of what the New York Times covers is based on this traditional hierarchy of artistic and commercial worth.
 So we cover these big blockbuster movies, we cover celebrities—I have covered celebrities—prestige television, Broadway shows.
 And it’s not that creativity on the internet is a meritocratic medium, but it is this alternate way of assigning worth that I think opens up new things for us to pay attention to.
 And so a lot of the stuff that I end up writing about would not be considered art or even internet art, but it is at this juncture between things that people create and things that people consume or that people do.
-So I think one of my favorite things that I’ve written about in the past couple years is they’re known as “hands-only” videos and they’re really popular in cooking videos.
+So I think one of my favorite things that I’ve written about in the past couple years is they’re known as “hands-only” videos, and they’re really popular in cooking videos.
 So Buzzfeed I think is the classic outlet that has popularized these videos.
 But they also stretch to other kind of craft-oriented sites.
 And you’re not seeing a person’s face in the video; you’re really just seeing their hands at work, and they become these kind of disembodied hands.
 Often in horror movies or something, we’ll see a disembodied hand, and it’s something that has a mind of its own and it’s working against the host.
 It’s working against the body.
 And on the internet they have this other kind of persona, which is that it’s like they represent the creativity of the person.
 And so those are really interesting to me.
-And I don’t think anyone would call like a Facebook crafty video art, necessarily, but it’s definitely worth examining.
+And I don’t think anyone would call like a Facebook craft video art, necessarily, but it’s definitely worth examining.
 So love the hands videos.
 The rise of these kind of mute videos is related to that, too, which is often when we’re scrolling on Facebook or Twitter, when we used to go on the subway, we might not have headphones or anything but we’re interested in watching like a visual, moving medium.
 And so a lot of content producers have created these ways to communicate without using sound that is just one example of how the internet can often function as a kind of throwback to this like very old kind of medium.
-And you do see in internet videos just some of like the classic tropes of early silent films whether it’s like putting babies in front of the camera and like letting babies do what babies do you don’t have to have a voice over to explain what they’re doing it’s just like they’re an interesting subject for a silent film.
-Like there are a lot of cats and dogs in early silent films obviously also on the internet.
+And you do see in internet videos just some of the classic tropes of early silent films, whether it’s like putting babies in front of the camera and letting babies do what babies do.
+You don’t have to have a voice over to explain what they’re doing; it’s just like they’re an interesting subject for a silent film.
+Like there are a lot of cats and dogs in early silent films—obviously, also on the internet.